 Inorganic fertilizer is not cultivated over time but engineered in a lab.
-It is genetically designed to give the fastest and most impressive results and do so every single time.
+It is genetically designed to give the fastest and most impressive results and does so every single time.
 They are mass-produced and cost substantially less than organic, and use quick-release methods to make plants grow more quickly.

 Instead of minerals, inorganic fertilizers consist of chemicals and are made from petroleum and natural gas.
 They consist of ammonium nitrate, ammonium sulfate, potassium chloride, and many others.
 Every chemical that makes up each bag is clearly measured and printed on the label and their precise application.